denten-books/plain-text/1-chapter.md

 device-like property of computed text especially, when compared to print, holds severe consequences for the practices of reading, writing, and interpretation.

+If the book, as Moreno suggested, was always a strange robot, it is all the more strange as a device that draws electricity.
 When in the 1930s one could view Moreno book--bombs as a fanciful---technophobic even---view of literary technology, a century later his concern appears pressing and prescient.
 The unintended consequences of disembodied and automated agency, from artificially intelligent personal assistants to market trading algorithms, worry scientists, legislators, and media theorists.
-What looks like a book indeed functions as a gun and a trigger.
+What looks like a book today indeed can function as a gun and a trigger.
 I mean this literally: it comprises a part of the same computational platform that powers drones and aircraft carriers.
-Today, the "servers" that serve the world's largest purveyors of literature service also air traffic control and the National Security Administration [@soyata_combat:_2012;
+Today, the "servers" that serve the world's largest purveyors of literature service also air traffic control and the National Security Administration [@soyata_combat:_2012; @logicworks_government_2015].
-@logicworks_government_2015].

-In these conditions we---humanists, historians, philologists---must reconsider the easy relationship we enjoyed with pen and paper, the material conditions of textuality.
-The simulated book no longer plays by the same rules as print.
-The bibliographic illusion veils device internals.
-The universal Turing machine, from which all computational devices inherit, reveals itself ultimately as a species of control mechanism.
+In these conditions we---humanists, historians, philologists---must reconsider the easy relationship we enjoyed with the material conditions of textuality.
+The simulated book, as I will call it here, and, alternatively, the computed literary artifact, no longer plays by the same rules as print.
+The bibliographic illusion veils machine internals.
+The universal Turing machine, from which all computational devices inherit, will reveal itself ultimately as a form of simulated governance.
 Yet the Turing machine, and subsequently all computers, belong also, in part, to the long history of the book.
 In this chapter, I draw several pre-histories of the literary device, first as a formal technique, then as an thought experiment, and finally as a control mechanism.
 To preserve agency and to break the inertia of leisurely reading, we must rediscover the book as a device; to call it forth for what it is and always was---a robot for effecting thought at a distance; and to bring it back under the purview of interpretation.
+My approach to the problem of "digital" literature lies such dual movement between making strange and making familiar.
+To discover the object anew is to strip it of its ideational content---to dispel the fetish.
+To understand it is to imbue it with new meaning and subjectivity.

 ## 1.1 Technique